 Breast Cancer Screening

-Breast cancer is the leading cause of cancer death among women, second only to lung cancer.
+Breast cancer is one of the leading causes of cancer death among women, second only to lung cancer.

 Breast cancer screening can lead to early diagnosis, quick intervention, and more favorable outcomes.
 It is the routine examination of a woman’s breasts to check for cancer before there are signs or symptoms of the disease.